shreya888/Learning-CUDA-with-C-/cuda-exercises/hw2/README.md

 ## **1. 1D Stencil Using Shared Memory**

 Created a 1D stencil application that uses shared memory.
 The code skeleton was provided and modified in *stencil_1d.cu*.
+A stencil operation is commonly used in signal processing, image processing, and numerical methods where each element of the output array depends on a small region of the input array.
 Editted that file by adding code and many comments.
 The code was verified against the output and would report any errors.

 ## **2. 2D Matrix Multiply Using Shared Memory**